jeanmidevacc/jeanmidevacc.github.io/_posts/2019-03-23-dataiku_epc.md

 # Describe the data

-For this project, i am going to use the following data sources:
+For this project, I am going to use the following data sources:

 - [EPC](https://epc.opendatacommunities.org/docs/api): That is a collection of multiples performance certificates in the UK (around 15 millions)
 - [Nomis data](https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?opt=3&theme=&subgrp=): Website that is a collection of multiple informations In the UK collected during the different census (most recent is the one of 2011)